 Also, baby bottles became popular between the 18th and 19th centuries following the lack of wet nurses.

 P.S- Wet nurses are young women who were contracted to breastfeed other people’s babies.

-Invention of the first baby feeding bottle
+The invention of the first baby-feeding bottle

 Prior to 1851, Elijah Pratt of New York in 1845, filed a patent for a rubber nipple which was an incredibly ingenious idea.
 The rubber nipples weren’t used until far much late in 1900s.

 A baby bottle is a bottle with a nipple that infants and young children drink infant formula, expressed breast milk, water, juices, and other solutions from.